Action Planning & ROI:

 - Take your sponsor through the draft action plan and get their feedback and agreement to seek owners for each action.

-- Get agreement from action owners how the action plan will be kept up-to-date with progress and developments.
+- Get agreement from action owners how the action plan will stay up-to-date with progress and developments.

 - Have update meetings with your sponsor and key action owners to review progress.
-This can be used to ensure the plan is still relevant and whether it needs to change to respond to any changes in strategic direction.
+Ensure the plan is still relevant and whether it needs to change to respond to any changes in strategic direction.
 It is important to review the plan on a regular basis and feed in new insights from more recent research.

 Whilst I was in the process of writing this post I came across an excellent article on the Green Book blog by Edward Appleton; Should Researchers be more like Advertising Planners?
 This suggests that market research needs to put more emphasis on tangible value-added outputs to respond to the changing nature the world of insights.
 For some client-side researchers this may require a step change to ensure they are at the heart of the action planning process.